birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 source-file: N/A

+output-files:
-output-file: "csv_output/oit_subset_01.tsv"
+- "csv_output/oit_subset_01.tsv"
+- "json_data/oit_data_01b.json"

 description:
-This takes the full OIT course list, and produces a subset of courses for Summer 2023, eliminating:
+This takes the full OIT course list, and produces a subset of courses for Fall 2023, eliminating:
-- courses that are not offered in specified season-year (ie summer 2023).
+- courses that are not offered in specified season-year (ie fall 2023).
 - courses that either have no section, or have a section other than "s01".
 - courses that have no instructor.

 The output-file will be used as the source-file for the next 'create data-holder-dict' step.

+---

+# Step 1b -- create data-holder-dict

+script: "instructor_check_flow/15_make_oit_subset_two.py"

+source-file: "csv_output/oit_subset_01.tsv"

+output-file: "json_data/oit_data_01b.json"

+description:
+- This takes the initial "oit_subset_01.tsv" file, and creates a data-holder-dict of relevant data.
+- It also takes the OIT bru_id(s), and looks for the relevant instructor email-address(es) in OCRA, creating, for each data-holder-dict item, a bru_id-to-email-address map field, and an email-addresses field.
+- OIT entries that have no email-address match are eliminated.
+- The output-file will be used as the source-file for the next 'Leganto lookup' step.

+---

+# Summary...

+(As of 2023-May-24-Wednesday)

+- course-count from original OIT file (2023-May-24-Wednesday): 14,187
+    - (see file "a__OIT_course_list...")

+- course-count from initial OIT subset: 1,235
+    - filtered out courses not matching season-year (2023-fall), and not having section "s01", and not having an instructor.
+    - (see output-file "b__oit_subset_01.tsv")
+    - (see summary-file "b1__oit_data_01a_summary.json")

+---

+---

+Everything below this line is old, and needs to be updated...

+---

 ---